astracms/astracms/apps/web/src/content/pages/terms.md

 ---
 title: Terms of Service
 published: 2024-12-12
-description: Marble's Terms of Service.
+description: AstraCMS's Terms of Service.
 lastUpdated: 2025-09-18
 ---

 ## 1. Acceptance of Terms

-By accessing or using Marble ("the Service"), you agree to these Terms of Service ("Terms").
+By accessing or using AstraCMS ("the Service"), you agree to these Terms of Service ("Terms").
 If you do not agree, do not use the Service.

 ## 2. Definitions